AssistantApps/Documentation/docs/README.md

-# Welcome to the Documentation site's Github repo! 🎉 👨‍💻
+# Welcome to the Documentation repo! 🎉 👨‍💻

 Editing the files in the `docs` folder will modify the pages on the [live site][docWebsite].
 Feel free to create [Issues][docsIssues] and/or [Pull Requests][docsPullRequests] for changes you think will make the website better!